paulinevos/ascii-animations/README.md

 Looping ASCII art animations for your terminal.
 Static art lives in `.txt` files; the `.py` scripts animate it with ANSI true-color escape codes.

+Primarily made for use with presenterm, but perfectly usable standalone.

 Art is partially sourced from www.asciiart.eu :)

 See [DEMO.md](DEMO.md) for gifs of the animations running.